TaylorKellyCodes/star-trek-api/README.md

 Welcome to my Star Trek LCAT Species information finder!
+Here is the finished product: https://star-trek-species.netlify.app/ Just enter the species name in the text box and click "Get Info" and be amazed.

 Clone the repo here-> https://github.com/TaylorKellyCodes/star-trek-client-side and get your nerd on.
-Just enter the species name in the text box and click "Get Info" and be amazed.

 How I made it: